- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Avoid Holding Large Amounts Of Cash

-As a safety precaution, it’s not advisable to hold large amounts of cash in your home or in your wallet.
+As a safety precaution, holding large amounts of cash in your home or in your wallet is not advisable.
 It would be best to transfer your finances to a bank or credit card so you can get an electronic record of all financial activity.

-If someone makes a fraudulent purchase using your card, the bank or law enforcement can easily track the culprit.
+The bank or law enforcement can easily track the culprit if someone makes a fraudulent purchase using your card.
 This will ensure the recovery of your money.
 In addition, credit card companies nowadays can readily identify and decline any unauthorized charges.

 Although older individuals typically have cash on hand most of the time, handling physical money could be dangerous, as it’s likely to end up lost or stolen.